epheo/shaddock/README.md

 Both are in [YAML](http://www.yaml.org/)

-Docker instances are builds by templateds dockerfiles You will find the Services Dockerfiles templates in 'dockerfiles/'
+Docker instances are (will be :) ) builds by templateds dockerfiles You will find the Services Dockerfiles templates in 'dockerfiles/'

 REQUIEREMENTS